Graduate Faculty Program Nominations

 • Step 1: Review Bylaws

 • Consult your bylaws for details on the program's standing committees.
-Some programs have a dedicated Admissions Committee, while others entrust the admissions process to the Executive (or Graduate Program) Committee.
+Some programs have a dedicated Admissions Committee, while others entrust the admissions and fellowship processes to the Executive (or Graduate Program) Committee.

 • Connect with your program membership to identify faculty interested in leading the admissions and fellowship processes.
 These individuals are usually current members of the Executive or Admissions Committees, though they don't have to be.